EarthScope/ispaq/README.md

     + channels = [BCDHM][HX].

 * **dead_channel_gsn**:
-A boolean measurement providing a TRUE or FALSE indication that the channel exhibits a 5dB deviation below the NLNM in the 4 to 8s period band as measured using a McNamara PDF noise matrix.
+A boolean measurement providing a TRUE or FALSE indication that the median PSD values of channel exhibit an average 5dB deviation below the NLNM in the 4 to 8s period band as measured using a McNamara PDF noise matrix.
 The TRUE condition is indicated with a numeric representation of '1' and the FALSE condition represented as a '0'.
 [Documentation](http://service.iris.edu/mustang/metrics/docs/1/desc/dead_channel_gsn/)
     + channels = [BCDHLM][HX].